-As already indicated above, the regulatory framework within which NCL functions provides certainty to its activities and the Rules, Byelaws, Regulations and Circulars of NS Clearing and enforceable in India.
-Further, it may be noted that Section 8A of the Securities Contracts (Regulation) Act, 1956 read with Securities Contracts (Regulation) (Stock Exchanges and Clearing Corporations) Regulations, 2018 require NSE Clearing to make an application for recognition as a recognized clearing corporation.
-NSE Clearing Limited has been recognized as a clearing corporation under these regulations.
+As already indicated above, the regulatory framework within which NSE Clearing functions provides certainty to its activities and the Rules, Byelaws, Regulations and Circulars of NSE Clearing are enforceable in India.
+Further, it may be noted that Section 8A of the Securities Contracts (Regulation) Act, 1956 read with Securities Contracts (Regulation) (Stock Exchanges and Clearing Corporations) Regulations, 2018 require NSE Clearing to make an application for recognition as a recognized Clearing Corporation.
+NSE Clearing Limited has been recognized as a Clearing Corporation under these regulations.